Updated January 24, 2022

 Caltech offers two types of COVID-19 testing through Student Wellness Services (SWS).
-These services are provided free-of-charge to members of the community, as detailed below, as part of an ongoing effort to proactively screen for and mitigate the risks of infection within the Caltech community.
+These services are provided free-of-charge to members of the community, as detailed below, as part of an ongoing effort to proactively screen for and mitigate the risks of disease transmission within the Caltech community.

 While an important aspect of Caltech's risk-mitigation efforts, testing alone is not enough.
-All members of the community are expected to adhere to all preventative health measures (including maintaining a minimum of six feet of distance from individuals outside of your household, wearing a face covering, and washing your hands with soap and water for a minimum of 20 seconds or using hand sanitizer with at least 60% alcohol), as well as to attest to their health, report all locations visited, and log close campus contacts for every day they are on campus or at a Caltech-managed offsite facility through the COVID-19 Web Reporting Application if you are experiencing any COVID-like symptoms of illness.
+All members of the community are expected to adhere to all required preventative health measures (including wearing a mask indoors if you are not fully vaccinated and washing your hands with soap and water for a minimum of 20 seconds or using hand sanitizer with at least 60% alcohol) as well as to notify the Institute through the COVID-19 Web Reporting Application if you are experiencing any COVID-like symptoms of illness.

 Testing for Symptomatic/Exposed Individuals